Photo by Christian Wiediger on Unsplash

 Although the online medium presents its own advantages and disadvantages, in my experience psychotherapy and EMDR conducted online can work just as well as in person therapy.
 Surprisingly, it can feel just as intimate and 'face to face' as if we were in the same room, sometimes more so.

-There are however some differences, online we would be missing some of the information coming from body language and from the immediate sense of someone being physically present in the same room.
+There are also some differences.
+Online we would be missing some of the information coming from body language and from the immediate sense of someone being physically present in the same room.
 Technology can get in the way and interruptions can happen, as there is less of a separation between day to day life and therapy.

-There are however things that we can do to get the most out of therapy.
+However, there are things we can do to get the most out of therapy and make up for these differences in the online medium.
 One of the ways we can do this is by making sure to have online therapy from somewhere private, preferably indoors, with a door you can close, with good Wifi, where you can be on your own and ideally without being interrupted.
 If these conditions are hard to achieve it might still be worth getting in touch to see if we can come up with a solution together.

 With a good Wifi connection things are generally smooth but occasionally it may happen that the image slows down or freezes for a few seconds, to then come back online on its own.
 This is normal.
 Should we experience some more persistent connection problems we would then have an option to try an alternative platform, like Whatsapp, or failing this we would continue the session over the phone.